Algebraic Kasparov K-theory. I: Homotopy theory of algebras

-where the colimit is indexed over the simplex category of $K$.
-We see that there is a zig-zag of $I$-weak equivalences, functorial both in $K$ and $B$,

-We want to have the property that if $K$ is a finite simplicial set then $r(B^K)$ has the homotopy type of $|K|_{\mathbf{B^\bullet}}$.
-Precisely, we want to turn a natural map

-into a weak equivalence.
-For that we have to introduce a new model category structure, but first we should also mention a model structure on $U\Re$ which is Quillen equivalent to $U\Re_I$.

-Let $I=\{i=i_A:r(A[t])\to r(A)\mid A\in\Re\}$.
-Consider the projective model structure on $U\Re$.
-We shall refer to the $I$-local equivalences (respectively fibrations in the $I$-localized model structure) as projective $I$-weak equivalences (respectively $I$-projective fibrations).
+If we consider the projective model structure on $U\Re$, then we shall refer to the $I$-local equivalences (respectively fibrations in the $I$-localized model structure) as projective $I$-weak equivalences (respectively $I$-projective fibrations).
 The resulting model category $U\Re/I$ will be denoted by $U\Re^I$.
 It is shown similar to~\cite[3.49]{O} that the classes of injective and projective $I$-weak equivalences coincide.
 Hence the identity functor on $U\Re$ is a Quillen equivalence between $U\Re^I$ and $U\Re_I$.

 The model category $U\Re^I$ satisfies some finiteness conditions.